The Ionising Radiation Regulations last saw a change in 1999, where IRR85 was reviewed and updated to ensure a development to radiological protection.

 Consent (otherwise referred to as licensing or approval) requires additional information beyond that required for the registration application, costing £25 with annual renewal.
 If a company owns several sites at different geographical locations, a consent application is required for each.

-To be compliant with IRR17, the HSE requires all completed notifications, registrations and consent applications to be submitted by 6 February 2018.
+To be compliant with IRR17, the HSE required all completed notifications, registrations and consent applications to be submitted by 6 February 2018.

 The second major change is the reduction in the dose limit for exposure to the lens of the eye – the Directive introduces a reduction of equivalent dose from 150 mSv to 20 mSv in a year.